RafifAlzayat/thecoolteam-/README.md

 #### Process
   1. Import Libraries.
   2. Read csv file.
-  3. Split the data:
-    * Using the train_test_split function from sklearn
+  3. Split the data using the train_test_split function from sklearn.
-  5. Create features and target.
+  4. Create features and target.
-  6. Train the model:
-    * Using the BalancedRandomForestClassifier from imblearn
+  5. Run the model using the BalancedRandomForestClassifier from imblearn.
-  7. Create a confusion matrix imbalanced classification report to check accuracy.
+  6. Create a confusion matrix and imbalanced classification report to check accuracy.
-  8. List features in order of importance
+  7. List features in order of importance.
-  9. Train the EasyEnsembleClassifier:
-    * Using the EasyEnsembleClassifier from imblearn 10.Create a confusion matrix imbalanced classification report to check accuracy.
+  8. Run the EasyEnsembleClassifier model using EasyEnsembleClassifier from imblearn.
+  9. Create a confusion matrix and imbalanced classification report to check accuracy.
 #### Results
 ##### Top 10 Features
   1. Age 65+